rfbproto/rfbproto/rfbproto.rst

 - Servers should ignore "lock" keysyms such as CapsLock and NumLock where possible.
 Instead they should interpret each character-based keysym according to its case.
+Note that some applications directly examine the state of CapsLock and NumLock and an extension such as `LED State Pseudo-encoding`_ or `VMware LED State Pseudo-encoding`_ could be needed for correct behaviour.

 - Unlike Shift, the state of modifier keys such as Control and Alt should be taken as modifying the interpretation of other keysyms.